thewatermethod/dont-dream/content/adventures/middlelands.md

 - A book of local history, notated in Miles's hand, about the construction of the sewers under Coffin's Mill.
 - A beautiful leather case filled with surgical tools
 - A ball-gag
-- A train ticket referencing The Station-in-between, a place that doesn't, as far as you know, exist
+- A train ticket referencing the Station-in-Between, a place that doesn't, as far as you know, exist
 - A series of family photographs dating back twenty years, always the same configuration
 - A death's head mask very old
 - An apppointment book written in a cipher